Larry Steers

 When a teenager's father is accused of murder, the boy and his high-school classmates set out to find the real killer.

-The Affairs of Susan The Affairs of Susan (1945) Character: Party Guest (Uncredited)
+The Affairs of Susan The Affairs of Susan (1945) Character: Party Guest (uncredited)

 Susan is about to be married, but the wedding may get called off after her fiancé summons three former beaus.
 Each reveals a different portrait of Susan: one describes her as a naive country girl who reluctantly becomes an actress, another paints a picture of a gay party girl and and the third describes a serious intellectual.

-Fun on a Weekend Fun on a Weekend (1947) Character: Man in Outer Office (Uncredited)
+Fun on a Weekend Fun on a Weekend (1947) Character: Man in Outer Office (uncredited)

 Shy, destitute Peter Porter meets equally impoverished Nancy Crane at a Florida beach.
 Inspired by Peter's belief that a person can acquire wealth simply by creating an aura of success, the outgoing Nancy convinces Peter to join her in impersonating a confident and eccentric wealthy couple.
 The experiment works, and the couple secure a stunning wardrobe and a lavish room at a resort.
 Peter panics, however, when he gets a fantastic job offer.